marcosvdotcom/cb_sandbox/pages/crabtree_anderson.md

 Don Crabtree died at age 68 in November 1980.
 At his death, the Crabtree lithic collection and research papers went to the **Alfred W. Bowers Laboratory of Anthropology at the University of Idaho.** The collection includes 3,154 stone tool replications made by Crabtree and by others as well as 4,391 archival items \-- photographs**,** slides, research documents, and correspondence.
 In 2021, the **University of Idaho Library and the Bowers Lab** received a $240,206 three-year grant to digitize the Crabtree collection, searchable at the UI Library Donald E. Crabtree Lithic Technology Collection website.

-*“Many times, I have asked myself, what is the purpose of lithic technology and experimental archaeology and what impact will it have on our knowledge of the Stone Age?
-One answer always persists: It is a useful aid in the interpretation and understanding of the fossilized remains of human behavior patterns of prehistoric societies….The future of prehistoric technology is, indeed, vast with an unforeseeable end."*  – Don Crabtree, ***“The Potential of Lithic Technology.”***
+{% include feature/blockquote.html quote="Many times, I have asked myself, what is the purpose of lithic technology and experimental archaeology and what impact will it have on our knowledge of the Stone Age?
+One answer always persists: It is a useful aid in the interpretation and understanding of the fossilized remains of human behavior patterns of prehistoric societies….The future of prehistoric technology (research) is, indeed, vast with an unforeseeable end." speaker="Don Crabtree" source="The Potential of Lithic Technology" %}

 **\---*By Julia L. Anderson,  Don Crabtree niece.
 (2025).***